rstiff/Basic_Networking_Scanning_Nmap/README.md

 ![image](https://github.com/user-attachments/assets/9c259d35-6c6c-40c5-a289-00e66e18240a)

--The picture above shows how many ip addreses there are as well as how many devices are connected to my Network.
+- The picture above shows how many ip addreses there are as well as how many devices are connected to the Network.